dirigible-io/dirigible-io.github.io/docs-blogs/docs/2024/03/26/multitenancy.md

 Eclipse Dirigible determines the current tenant based on the used subdomain.
 For example, if your application's host is `my-application.com` and you open it via `mytenant1.my-application.com`, the current tenant which is resolved is the one which is registered for subdomain `mytenant1`.
 If the tenant subdomain cannot be determined, the request is considered to be executed in the context of the default tenant.
 By default, the regex which is used to get the subdomain is `^([^\.]+)\..+$`.
 If you have more complex host, you can configure the regex using the dedicated configuration `DIRIGIBLE_TENANT_SUBDOMAIN_REGEX`.

 ### Tenant provisioning
 Registered tenants are stored in the Dirigible's system database.
 To register a new tenant, you simply have to insert a new entry in the corresponding table.
 An automated provisioning job will execute all the necessary work to provision the newly added tenant.
 You may need to wait a few minutes until the job is executed since it is executed regularly.
-Currently, it is configured to execute with initial delay of `30 seconds` after start of the application and after that, it will execute at `15 minutes` intervals.<Br>
+Currently, it is configured to execute with initial delay of `30 seconds` after start of the application and after that, it will execute at `15 minutes` intervals.<br>
 As part of the automated provisioning process, a dedicated default database random user, schema and datasource will be created for each tenant.<br>
 ![defualt-db](../../../images/multitenancy/default-db.png)<br>
 To register a new tenant, follow the steps bellow: